-The passage says that His wrath is because of ungodliness and unrighteousness of man.
-We have been made in His image and are supposed to reflect Him.
-We are to be like God, in character and behavior, being right in all things in our actions.
-Instead of being godly and righteous we are not like God...we are ungodly and our behavior is not right i.e. we are unrighteous.
+Let's look at the passage and it does say his wrath is because of ungodliness and unrighteousness of man.
+We have been made in His image, we are supposed to reflect Him, like Him in character and behavior, being right in all things in our actions.
+Instead of being godly and righteous we are not like God, we are ungodly and our behavior is not right i.e. we are unrighteous.